Updated: 2 days ago

 Ever since it became clear that certain groups of people were more at risk of the most dangerous COVID-19 symptoms, I have been interested to understand the role of the gut microbiome in the severity of COVID-19.
 This is because I noticed that most of the health conditions that place someone at a higher risk of severe COVID-19 were associated with a similar gut microbiome profile.
 As a result, I have been following the research that is emerging in this area, and it’s felt increasingly important to make this information accessible to everyone.
 I have waited for several key pieces of evidence to be published in the medical literature before writing this blog.
 This latest research is now indicating that taking care of your gut microbiome may be one important, empowering step you can take to protect yourself and those you love from the most severe symptoms of COVID-19.

-UPDATE: I am offering series of three short webinars explaining this research simply, yet in detail, with clear steps you can take to nurture a healthy gut microbiome through particular foods and lifestyle choices.
-These webinars are for anyone wanting to understand the research and take proactive steps to support their health and immune system – especially those who are concerned that their age, underlying health conditions or extra tummy fat places them at increased risk for the more severe COVID symptoms.
-The webinars will have limited spaces to make it possible for people to get their questions answered.
-They are now open for bookings, and you can read more about the series here.
+JANUARY 2021 UPDATE: I wrote this blog in May 2020.
+All the research published on Covid and the Microbiome since then has confirmed the information I included.
+In June, I offered a series of three webinars explaining this research simply, yet in detail, with clear steps you can take to nurture a healthy gut microbiome through particular foods and lifestyle choices.
+The live series has concluded but recordings are available to purchase, until end of June 2021.
+These webinars are for anyone wanting to understand the research and take proactive steps to support their health and immune system – especially those who are concerned that their age, underlying health conditions or higher bodyweight places them at increased risk for the more severe COVID symptoms.
+You can read more about the series here.

 To hear more about these and other workshops please add your details here.